Listen to your chocolate cravings; Everyone’s favorite flavor is actually good for you!

 Chocolate is one of our most popular treats, and in small amounts (about an ounce and a half of dark chocolate) it may offer health benefits as well.
 Dark chocolate with a high cocoa content could positively affect blood circulation and blood pressure.
 Chemicals naturally found in dark chocolate may even keep cholesterol from gathering in blood vessels, reducing the risk of blood clots and clogged arteries.
 Also, dark chocolate contains antioxidants.
 Remember that excess consumption of large quantities of any calorie-rich food such as chocolate can cause weight gain and other health problems: Raw chocolate is high in cocoa butter, and manufacturers may add other fats, sugars, and milk as well, all of which increase its caloric content.

 For Luca’s first birthday, I wanted to make a crave-worthy cake while keeping it relatively healthy.
 Chocolate was the obvious choice.
 Here’s the recipe, for chocolate cake lovers everywhere.
 For a smaller cake, simple use half of all ingredients.

 - 3 ounces margarine for greasing cake pan (or baking paper)

 - 9 medium-size eggs (room temperature)

-- 10 tablespoons all-purpose flour, rounded (1 per egg)
+- 9 tablespoons all-purpose flour, rounded (or 1 per egg)

 - 5 tablespoons light brown sugar or honey